statamic/v2-docs/content/collections/fieldtypes/replicator.md

 {{ /my_replicator_field }}

 ```
-The alternative (and a much cleaner approach) - is to have multiple 'set' partials and do:
+An alternative, and often cleaner, approach is to have multiple 'set' partials and do:

 ```
 {{ my_replicator_field }}